AndrewEC/SteganographyNotepad/README.md

 * *Additional Hashes* - If provided this will alter the number of times the Password is hashed before being used to encrypt/decrypt the text.

 ### Edit Tab
 The edit screen has only two components.
-A text field where any of you can input your text to save and a single button to save said text to the selected image(s).
+A text field where can input your text to save and a single button to save said text to the selected image(s).

 Additionally, whenever you click *Load Text* from the *Settings* tab you will automatically be taken to the *Edit Tab* and the input area will automatically be filled with whatever text was loaded from the selected image(s).